genexuslabs/saia-ingest/sharepoint/sharepoint_config.md

         - field2
     map_fields: # (Optional) How mapping should be done
       - name: 'SampleFieldId'
-        new_values: C:/tmp/config/SampleFieldId.yaml # place here the mapping needed, useful for changing IDs to descriptions
+        new_values: C:/tmp/config/SampleFieldId.yaml # place here the mapping needed, useful for changing IDs to descriptions, check a sample on the lookup section
         default_value: '' # If no mapping set use this value
     rename: # (Optional) fields to be renamed
       - old_name: field1 # current field name